hkjpotato/react-force/README.md

 The key lies in ```key```.
 In ```utils/d3-force.js```, we have the ```getNodeKey``` function (line#113), which will get the key value from a node data (either a force node or the react node).
 Meanwhile, whenever the ```render``` function is called, it will update and maintains a key to dom ref map, called ```nodeInstances``` ( line#350 ```components/createInteractiveForce```).
 Thus in the ```updatePositions``` ( line#329 ```components/createInteractiveForce```), it can loop through the force's data, get the corresponding key value and access the corresponding dom node in O(1).

-Also, it will be inefficient to re-set the associated layout's nodes and re-run the force layout when receiving new nodes props.
+Also, it will be inefficient to re-set the associated layout's nodes and re-run the force layout each time when receiving new nodes props.
 We need a quick way to determine if the new set of nodes is different from the current set controlled by force.
 I borrow the trick from uber's react-vis-force: compare their __key sets__.
 Check the ```applyNodesAndLinks``` in ```utils/d3-force``` (line#44) and the ```utils/set-equals``` extracted from uber's source code.

 ### How to use